AlliVaughn/etl/README.md

 ## Transformation:  What Transformations?
 ### KVUE:
-* Scrape Monthly Allergy Calendar data as PDFs
+* Save Monthly Allergy Calendar data as PDFs
 * Save each calendar as HTML
 * Read each HTML file to get date and allergens
 * Transformed & cleaned in Pandas